fbenoiton/fbenoiton.github.io/fbenoiton-svbtle-com.md

 Communicating ideas as clearly as possible in our own language is a far greater challenge than learning a foreign one.

-Better the robot works, less reading is a nightmare for the human, starting with his native language.
+Better the machine works, less reading is a nightmare for the human, starting with his native language.